NaincyGupt/SDETInterviewPrep/Behavioral_Questions.md

 * **Action:** I prioritized.
 I manually verified the "Happy Path" (P0) first.
 Simultaneously, I implemented my **Intelligent Retry/Fallback** mechanism (using W3C coordinate taps) to bypass the broken locators and get a clean signal on the actual app functionality.
 * **Result:** We identified that the app was stable; only the automation was "noisy."
 We cleared the release for the demo and fixed the locators the following day using our centralized JSON repo.

+* Situation: "Following a React Native upgrade two days before a major stakeholder demo, we saw a 40% failure rate in our automated test suite.
+The locators (even those using test-id) were no longer being detected by the automation driver."

+* Task: "I had to restore the health of the test suite immediately to provide a 'Green' signal for the demo, while also identifying the root cause to prevent this from happening in future upgrades."

+* Action:

+Immediate Triage (The Band-Aid): "I diagnosed that the upgrade had significantly increased the DOM/XML hierarchy depth.
+I implemented an immediate fix by increasing the snapshotMaxDepth capability in our Appium/XCUITest configuration.
+This allowed the driver to 'reach' the deeper nested elements and restored the tests for the demo."

+Root Cause Analysis: "I identified that the new React Native renderer was creating excessive nested wrapper views, pushing our critical elements past the default search depth of the automation engine."

+Strategic Solution: "After the demo, I collaborated with the development team to flatten the React code.
+We audited our components to remove unnecessary nested View containers and redundant wrappers that didn't contribute to layout or styling."

+Result:
+"This two-pronged approach allowed us to meet the demo deadline with a passing test suite.
+Long-term, flattening the hierarchy reduced our test execution time by X% and made our locators significantly more resilient to future framework upgrades."

 ## 3. Leadership & Mentorship

 **Question:** *“How do you handle a situation where a junior tester is consistently writing flaky scripts?”*